greggman/HappyFunTimes/docs/unity/gamepad.md

 ## Explaination of the code

-This project is basically [the 2D platformer example](https://unity3d.com/learn/tutorials/modules/beginner/2d) from the unity website with HappyFunTimes control added.
+There are 3 samples, the first  is basically [the 2D platformer example](https://unity3d.com/learn/tutorials/modules/beginner/2d) from the unity website with HappyFunTimes control added.
 If you haven't gone through those tutorials I suggest you do that first so you have some idea of what's happening in unity.

-Load the scene from `HappyFunTimes/Scenes/Level01`.
+Load the scene from `HappyFunTimes/Scenes/2dPlatformScene`.
 Follow below for an explaintion of the HappyFunTimes parts

 ### LevelManager / PlayerSpawer